Congolese army says rebels massacred 50 civilians in eastern town | Law-Order

 Congolese army says rebels massacred 50 civilians in eastern town

-Democratic Republic of Congo's armed forces on Thursday said M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe this week.
-Congo's army and the M23, a Tutsi-led militia, have been locked in fighting for months in the country's restive east.
+Democratic Republic of Congo's armed forces on Thursday said M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe this week, which the M23 denied.
+Congo's army and the M23, a Tutsi-led militia, have been locked in fighting for months in the country's restive east, with each accusing the other of initiating attacks.

-Democratic Republic of Congo's armed forces on Thursday said M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe this week.
+Democratic Republic of Congo's armed forces on Thursday said M23 rebels and their allies killed 50 civilians in a massacre in the eastern town of Kishishe this week, which the M23 denied.

-Congo's army and the M23, a Tutsi-led militia, have been locked in fighting for months in the country's restive east.
-Reached by Reuters, M23 leader Bertrand Bisimwa said the group would respond to the accusations later in a statement.
+Congo's army and the M23, a Tutsi-led militia, have been locked in fighting for months in the country's restive east, with each accusing the other of initiating attacks.
+"The M23 Movement rejects the baseless allegations made against it in Kishishe," said the group's political spokesperson, Lawrence Kanyuka, in a statement.

-would intervene against the M23 if it did not stop fighting and withdraw from its positions.
+"The M23 reminds the international and national community that it has never targeted civilian populations," he said.
+The United Nations and a U.S. diplomat also said they had information about civilian killings on Tuesday in Kishishe, North Kivu province, but did not give details.
+Both called for an investigation.

 The EAC started sending troops into eastern Congo earlier this year to help fight various armed groups.
 A South Sudan army spokesman on Thursday said a battalion of 700 South Sudan troops would be sent to join the regional force.
-Earlier on Thursday, thousands of people took the streets of Goma and Bukavu, the two main cities in Congo's east, to protest the deterioration of the security situation and foreign intervention.
+Earlier on Thursday, thousands of people took to the streets of Goma and Bukavu, the two main cities in Congo's east, to protest the deterioration of the security situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)